3.1 District Structure

 A project completion report is required to formally report the status of projects as complete and close contracts.
 This report summarizes the costs and project work done on the site.
 The completion report must be signed by both the district and the grant recipient.
 The completion report and instructions can be found in Appendix J.

 Receipts are required for all eligible expenses covered by the DGLVR contract before final payments can be made.
 Receipts, or copies of these receipts, should be retained with project files.
-Receipts are encouraged, but not required for applicant in-kind expenses.
+Receipts are encouraged, but not required for grant recipient in-kind expenses.

 3.9 GIS reporting System

-The Program uses a customized Geographic Information System (GIS) called “CDGRS Mapper” to track potential and completed project location, work done, and expenditures.
+The Program uses a customized Geographic Information System (GIS) called "DGLVR Mapper" to track potential and completed project location, work done, and expenditures.
 A GIS is a system of maps and databases where data may be sorted, selected and displayed in a spatial format.
-The CDGRS Mapper GIS software is designed to facilitate the entry of project and financial data by districts.
+The DGLVR Mapper GIS software is designed to facilitate the entry of project and financial data by districts.
 The GIS software is used to identify sites, assess sites, add or delete sites to the existing database and track project information from application submittal to completion and beyond.
-Districts keep track of all potential and completed worksites in the CDGRS Mapper GIS software.
-A public version of the CDGRS Mapper is also available that allows the public to view basic project data for the entire state.
+Districts keep track of all potential and completed worksites in the DGLVR Mapper GIS software.
+A public version of the DGLVR Mapper is also available that allows the public to view basic project data for the entire state.

 In addition to the district login described above, the GIS system also has a "public viewer" option.
 The public viewer allows anyone to access a statewide project map with access to limited project information without logging in.

-For more information on the GIS system, or to login, visit the Mapper website.
+For more information on the GIS system, or to login, visit the Center's GIS page.

 Districts are required to submit a report annually to the Commission on all project work and spending activity.
 The information on the annual summary report is used by the Commission to report to the Transportation Committees in the Pennsylvania House and Senate annually.